naveenrajm7/utm-box/HowToBuild/DebianISO.md

 # How to build UTM Box

-This method was used to produce the debian UTM package.
+This method was used to produce the debian UTM package from ISO.
 ## Debian

 0. Download ISO : https://www.debian.org/download